EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

 ![](/images/guide/buscard.jpg)

 There’s some level of debate as to the usefulness of business cards at cons.
-I’ve had more than a few customers ask for them specifically and they’re relatively cheap to make so I’m inclined to always have some on me at cons.
+I’ve had more than a few customers ask for them specifically and they’re relatively cheap to make, so I’m inclined to always have some on me at cons.
 Make sure your business cards have links to your social media accounts, contact information and website.
 Some people like to turn their business cards into mini comics to make them more interesting and to show off their style.
 I get my cards made through [Vistaprint](https://www.vistaprint.ca/business-cards).

 - **Lunch, snacks and a water bottle.** Con days are long so make sure to pack enough food and drink to get you through each day.

 - **An email list subscribe form.** I like to offer people who buy my comics the opportunity to subscribe to my email list at cons.
 Having a tablet directly open to your subscription form is ideal, but if that’s not an option you can always stick to pen and paper.
+Also, consider ways you can award new subscribers.
+Maybe you have a piece of art that you'll only make available to those who subscribe at the con.
+Maybe you're offering a discount on your online store to those subscribers.

 <br>
 ### Table Setup